 5 Reasons For Your Muffin Top

-Did you know it’s normal to gain weight to the tune of 1 to 2 pounds per year, according to a research done in 2013?
+Did you know it’s considered “normal” to gain about 1 to 2 pounds per year, according to a 2013 study?

 1. You’re Experiencing Age-Related Muscle Loss